manudelu/georeferenced_gsplat/README.md

 2. **COLMAP Reconstruction**
   - Run COLMAP to perform Structure-from-Motion (SfM) reconstruction.
   - Convert the reconstruction to an ENU (East-North-Up) frame using the GPS of the first image as reference.
-  - The sparse and dense point clouds produced by COLMAP are aligned with real-world coordinates and scaled appropriately.
+  - The sparse point cloud produced by COLMAP are aligned with real-world coordinates and scaled appropriately.

 3. **Gaussian Splatting Training**
   - Train the Gaussian Splatting model using the georeferenced point cloud.